DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The biggest single factor is how much roofline you have.
-A small bungalow has a fraction of the run of a large detached house, and the materials plus labour scale with every metre.
-Height matters just as much, because a three-storey townhouse needs more scaffold and a longer, more careful day than a single-storey place you can reach off a tower.
-Then there is what the fitters find when they strip the old boards.
-If water has been getting behind failing guttering for years, the timber or roof edge underneath may need repair before the new uPVC goes on, and that adds time.
-Some installers offer a cheap cap-over, where new plastic is fixed straight onto the old fascia, which looks fine at first but hides any decay.
-A full strip and replace costs more but is the proper fix.
-VAT at 20% applies to the work, so make sure the quote states whether it is included.
+A small bungalow has a fraction of the run of a large detached house, and the materials plus labour scale with every metre of fascia, soffit and gutter run.
+Height matters just as much, because a three-storey townhouse needs more scaffold and a longer, more careful day than a single-storey place a fitter can reach off a tower.
+Access on top of that, a straightforward detached house with clear space all round costs less to work on than a terrace with a shared side return or a tight gap to a neighbour's fence.
+Then there is what the fitters actually find when they strip the old boards.
+If water has been getting behind failing guttering for years, the timber or roof edge underneath may need repair before the new uPVC goes on, and that adds time the original quote could not have priced in.
+Some installers offer a cheap cap-over, where new plastic is fixed straight onto the old fascia, which looks fine at first but hides any decay underneath.
+A full strip and replace costs more but is the proper fix, and it is the only way to actually see the state of the timber.
+Who you use matters too: a small local outfit working off a ladder and tower has lower overheads than a larger firm running its own scaffold crew, and that shows up in the quote even for the same length of roofline.
+VAT at 20% applies to the work, so make sure the quote states whether it is included before you compare it against another firm's figure.

 How to pay less

-• Bundle fascias, soffits and guttering into a single job so you only pay for access once.
+- Bundle fascias, soffits and guttering into a single job so you only pay for access once instead of calling a firm out three times.

-• Get three quotes and check whether each is a full replacement or a cheaper cap-over, as they are not the same job.
+- Get three quotes and check whether each one is a full replacement or a cheaper cap-over, because they are not the same job and should not be compared as if they were.

-• Book it alongside other roofline or scaffold work if you have any planned, since shared access cuts the bill.
+- Book it alongside any other roofline or scaffold work you have planned, such as a re-roof or render, since shared access cuts the bill for both jobs.

-• On a larger job, paying the deposit by credit card gives Section 75 protection if the firm disappears mid-project.
+- On a larger job, pay the deposit by credit card, which gives you Section 75 protection if the firm goes under mid-project.

 Common questions